 Another problem facing is the country is the lack of, and lack access to, education.
 The primary school completion rate is low and the dropout rate is high.
 Access to education in rural areas is 42.5% compared to access in urban areas at 82.7%.
 This impacts the Republic of Congo’s human capital, which makes it harder for people to find jobs domestically or internationally.
 Further, Congo’s enrollment in secondary school is lower than in other sub-Saharan African countries.
 Lack of education leads to a lack of opportunity and thus a higher unemployment rate across the country.

 The Good News

 The Republic of the Congo has been making great strides in trying to counteract its issues since 2001.
 It created The Future Path project with the aim of modernizing society as a whole.
 The plan also aims to industrialize the economy to help the Congo gain international footing.
 Increasing jobs and economic performance through large-scale building projects and international cooperation are the goals of the government.

-The World Bank is currently assisting the Republic of the Congo with economics and societal development projects with 10 current national projects worth $451 million.
-The new Country Partnership Framework will help improve the Congo’s economic management, help create “economic diversification and strengthen its human capital and basic service provision, particularly in the areas of health, education and social protection.”
+The World Bank is currently assisting the Republic of the Congo with economics and societal development projects with 10 current national projects worth $562 million.
+The Country Partnership Framework will help improve the Congo’s economic management, help create “economic diversification and strengthen its human capital and basic service provision, particularly in the areas of health, education and social protection.”
 Improvement of water sources and better sanitation is a priority of the government and also many initiatives funded by the World Bank.
 The World Bank is also financing $61.31 million in emergency COVID-19 funding to help combat the pandemic in the country.
 The current levels of poverty in Congo and the level of disease exposed to people exacerbate the issue of COVID-19.

 What Needs to be Done